ftschindler-work/dune-gdt-python-bindings/README.md

 create custom bindings by overwriting the pre-built bindings with those compiled from the current C++ sources (using the pre-configured QtCreator IDE as detailed in the instructions).
-Note that custom bindings need to be compiled after each start of the container, else the pre-built are used without further notice.
+Note that custom bindings need to be compiled after each start of the container, else the pre-built ones are used without further notice.
 All changes within the project directory (C++ sources and notebooks) remain persistent.

 * make all submodules available (for your changes to DUNE and pyMOR to remain persistent)